-In deciding whether to make special educational provision, the teacher and SENCo will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
-This information gathering will include an early discussion with the pupil and their parents to understand the pupil's areas of strength and difficulty.
-A note of these discussions will be kept on the pupil's record and a copy given to the parents of the child.
+In deciding whether to make special educational provision, the teacher and SENDCo will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress.
+Where there is evidence to support the need, SEND assessments may be carried out with the aim of enabling teachers to direct differentiation and, if considered necessary, interventions; these may also be used to support referrals to external agencies.
+This information gathering will usually include an early discussion with the pupil and their parents to understand the pupil's areas of strength and difficulty.
+A note of these discussions will be kept on the pupil's record and parents' views will be recorded on the pupil's learning plan.

-Consideration as to whether SEN provision is required will begin with the desired outcomes, including the expected progress and attainment, and the views and wishes of the pupil and their parents.
+Consideration as to whether SEND provision is required will begin with the desired outcomes, including the expected progress and attainment, and the views and wishes of the pupil and their parents.
 This will help determine the support that is needed and whether it can be provided by adapting the school's day-to-day provision, or whether something different is required within the school's available resources.